nlaeeq/Covid19_DataExploration/README.md

 ### DATA EXPLORATION:

-Below is the working that I have done in Microsoft SQL Server for data exploration.
+Below is the working that I have done in **SQL Server Management Studio** for data exploration.

 <style type="text/css">
   .gist {width:100% !important;}